tnoud/carla/README.md

 The script generates the following files:
 - **`location_assignment_result_carla.csv`**: Contains the assigned locations for each activity.
 - **`location_assignment_stats.txt`**: Includes performance metrics and runtime statistics.

-## Notes

-CARLA is designed to be flexible and robust, but the configuration allows you to adapt it to your specific use case.
-For detailed explanations of how each configuration affects the results, refer to the comments in the code or the accompanying paper.

 ---